 A sump pump is a valuable tool for homeowners.
-So how do you know if you need one, and what do you need to do in the spring to make sure it’s operating correctly?
+So how do you know if you need one?
+More importantly, what do you need to do to make sure it’s operating correctly?

 How Does it Work?

 Water naturally drains into specially constructed pits —in a hole below the main surface of the basement—that house sump pumps.